TheMaverickProgrammer/C-Python-like-Iterators/README.md

 # Notes on index and key-type deduction
 Index values are always `size_t`.
 If you want the index, use that.
-For map types that have a key, the resolved variable type needs to be that type. e.g. `map<string, int>` the for loop will be `for(string key : enumerate(myMap)`
+For map types that have a key, the resolved variable type needs to be that type.

+See the comments in the code sample below

 # Minimal Working Example
 ```